Graduate Students

 The College of Liberal Arts offers a wide variety of research, travel, fellowship, and dissertation funding for deserving students.
 Typically, these awards are designed to encourage research or creative activity that leads to the completion of your graduate degree.
 A limited number of Graduate Teaching & Research Assistantships are awarded by most departments.
 You are encouraged to visit with faculty on availability and requirements of departmental assistantships during the application process.

-Dean's Award for Research & Travel
+Dean’s Award for Graduate Student Research

 Graduate Assistantships